iamtimsmith/iamtimsmith-com/content/posts/what-i-learned-from-my-first-tech-conference.md

 ---
 title: What I Learned from my First Tech Conference
-date: '2019-05-12T05:00:00.000Z'
+date: "2019-05-12T05:00:00.000Z"
-seoDescription: I recently attended my first tech conference.
+excerpt: I recently attended my first tech conference.
 In this article I will talk about what I learned, what to expect, and how to prepare to have a great time!
 published: true
 ---